-- (1) The program of services shall be provided through a person-centered process with shared decision making. - (2) The program of services shall be informed by the understanding that implicit bias may affect the assessment, diagnosis, treatment, and discharge planning of Black, Indigenous, People of Color (BIPOC) and other marginalized individuals. - $([\pm]3)$ The program of services shall be provided in accordance with the principle of continuity of care whereby a single number of the professional clinical staff shall exercise primary responsibility for each individual [patient] at all times.
+(1) The program of services shall be provided in accordance with the principle of continuity of care whereby a single number of the professional clinical staff shall exercise primary responsibility for each individual [patient] at all times.

-- ([2]4) Direct service to individuals [patients] shall be provided in accordance with an individual written plan of care and rehabilitation, specifying the nature of the conditions and the disabilities found to be present and those which are to be affected, relating these to the methods of care, treatment and rehabilitation to be provided, identifying the intended benefits of care and treatment, and providing for appropriate review and revision. - ([3]5) A single case record which contains current information regarding diagnosis, treatment and evaluation of results of care or treatment for each individual [patient] shall be available to all professional staff involved in the care or treatment of that person. - ([4]6) The programs provided by the unit shall include diagnostic and active treatment, including but not limited to individual and group psychotherapy, acceptable interventional therapies, pharmacological therapies, psychiatric nursing care and a therapeutic milieu[The treatment programs provided by the hospital shall include active therapeutic services, including but not limited to individual and group psychotherapy and psychiatric nursing care]. - (7) Hospitals shall utilize best practices and person-centered approaches on the screening, assessment, treatment and disposition of individuals presenting to the hospital with acute psychiatric needs necessitating emergency and inpatient services, in accordance with office guidance. - (8[5]) A physician and a nurse shall be on duty at the hospital at all times, and other medical staff shall be available on call as needed. - (9[6]) The hospital shall have continuously in force a written policy regarding prescription dispensing and administration of medications, including appropriate time limits for prescriptions or drug orders, requirements for review by the physician responsible, and the use of a formulary.
+(2) Direct service to individuals [patients] shall be provided in accordance with an individual written plan of care and rehabilitation, specifying the nature of the conditions and the disabilities found to be present and those which are to be affected, relating these to the methods of care, treatment and rehabilitation to be provided, identifying the intended benefits of care and treatment, and providing for appropriate review and revision.

+(3) A single case record which contains current information regarding diagnosis, treatment and evaluation of results of care or treatment for each individual [patient] shall be available to all professional staff involved in the care or treatment of that person.

+(4) The programs provided by the unit shall include diagnostic and active treatment, including but not limited to individual and group psychotherapy, acceptable interventional therapies, pharmacological therapies, psychiatric nursing care and a therapeutic milieu[The treatment programs provided by the hospital shall include active therapeutic services, including but not limited to individual and group psychotherapy and psychiatric nursing care].

+(5) Hospitals shall utilize best practices on the screening, assessment, treatment and disposition of individuals presenting to the hospital with acute psychiatric needs necessitating emergency and inpatient services, in accordance with Office guidance.

+(6[5]) A physician and a nurse shall be on duty at the hospital at all times, and other medical staff shall be available on call as needed.

+(7[6]) The hospital shall have continuously in force a written policy regarding prescription dispensing and administration of medications, including appropriate time limits for prescriptions or drug orders, requirements for review by the physician responsible, and the use of a formulary.